 Applying the new revenue recognition ASC 606 standard

 The move from legacy US GAAP’s risk- and reward-based revenue recognition model to the new revenue standard’s control-based model is a fundamental change in how entities are required to think about revenue recognition.

-Also, the new revenue standard eliminates many of the revenue recognition rules prescribed under legacy US GAAP, replacing them with a principles-based framework outlined in the five-step model.
+The new revenue standard also eliminates many of the revenue recognition rules prescribed under legacy US GAAP, replacing them with a principles-based framework outlined in the five-step model.

 In some cases, applying the five-step model and recognizing revenue under the new standard will be straightforward.
 In other cases, however, applying the new guidance will require significant judgment, increasing the complexity of compliance.